Vietnam.vn - Nền tảng quảng bá Việt Nam

 Book "Heart for the Country" - The mark of former Vice President Nguyen Thi Binh

-The book "Heart for the Country", reprinted for the second time in 2025 by the Truth National Political Publishing House and exclusively published by Sbooks, is a collection of articles, speeches and interviews by Ms. Nguyen Thi Binh throughout her journey of dedication to the revolutionary cause.
+The book “Heart for the Country”, reprinted for the second time in 2025 by the National Political Publishing House Truth and exclusively published by Sbooks, is a collection of articles, speeches and interviews by Ms. Nguyen Thi Binh throughout her journey of dedication to the revolutionary cause.

-Hà Nội MớiHà Nội Mới07/08/2025
+Hà Nội MớiHà Nội Mới06/08/2025

-One of the highlights of the book is her recollections of the Paris negotiations – an event that marked a major turning point in Vietnam’s revolutionary diplomacy.
+One of the book’s highlights is her recollections of the Paris negotiations – an event that marked a major turning point in Vietnam’s revolutionary diplomacy.
 Ms. Nguyen Thi Binh was the head of the negotiating delegation of the National Liberation Front of South Vietnam and the Provisional Revolutionary Government of the Republic of South Vietnam.
 She was the only woman at the negotiating table between the parties.

 She affirmed: “In the history of world diplomacy, the Paris negotiations on Vietnam from May 1968 to January 1973 were the longest negotiations to end a war in the 20th century.”
-With more than 200 public sessions, 45 high-level private meetings, 500 press conferences and 1,000 interviews – these numbers not only show the fierceness of the diplomatic front, but are also vivid evidence of the perseverance, courage and intelligence of revolutionary diplomacy.
+With more than 200 public meetings, 45 high-level private meetings, 500 press conferences and 1,000 interviews – these numbers not only show the fierceness of the diplomatic front, but are also vivid evidence of the perseverance, courage and intelligence of revolutionary diplomacy.

 The book also clearly shows the political style of Ms. Nguyen Thi Binh - close to the people, simple, but sharp in thinking and steadfast in principles.
 In many pages, she shows a consistent attitude towards major issues such as judicial reform, building a rule of law state, promoting the role of women in national governance.
-All are presented as experiences drawn from practical life, with the sympathy and responsibility of a great citizen for the common destiny.
+All are presented as experiences drawn from real life, with the sympathy and responsibility of a great citizen for the common destiny.

 Source: https://hanoimoi.vn/sach-tam-long-voi-dat-nuoc-dau-an-cua-nguyen-pho-chu-tich-nuoc-nguyen-thi-binh-711715.html